 - The severity of the issue with regard to security shall be entered by the reporter.

 - Depending on the resulting severity score of the issue, the issue is prioritized and assigned to the owner of the affected module.
 Additionally, the system security architect and the security architect of the module are notified and shall take the responsibility to mitigate the issue and review the solution or counter-measure.
 In any case, the security issue shall be documented centrally, including the affected modules, software releases, and applicable workarounds for immediate mitigation.
-A list of known security issues per public release of the Zephyr shall be published and maintained by the security board after a risk assessment.
+A list of known security issues per public release of the Zephyr shall be published and maintained by the Zephyr Security Subcommittee after a risk assessment.